-All candidates must complete the two practicum courses in school psychology and a minimum of 450 hours of practical fieldwork which is embedded in their coursework prior to beginning the final year fieldwork.
+All candidates must complete the two practicum courses in school psychology and complete a minimum of 450 hours of clinical practical fieldwork which is embedded in their coursework prior to beginning fieldwork.

-During the final year candidates participate in a minimum of 1200 hours of field experience.
-A minimum of 800 hours must be completed in a public school setting.
-All public school hours must be under the supervision of a professional with two years of experience as a school psychologist and who holds a Pupil Personnel Services credential in school psychology.
+During the final year candidates complete a minimum of 1200 hours of supervision and mentoring.
+A minimum of 1000 hours must be completed in an approved California public school setting.
+All public school hours must be under the supervision of a professional with three years of experience as a school psychologist and who holds a Pupil Personnel Services credential in school psychology.

-Applications for fieldwork/internship courses must be filed on the MyBrandman SOE Services site by the deadline established at the campus of residence in which a student plans to begin supervision and mentoring courses.
+Applications for supervision and mentoring courses must be filed on the MyBrandman SOE Services site by the deadline established by the Teacher Accreditation Department (TAD).
 All the Credential and Program requirements must be met prior to any mentoring and supervision courses being taken.

-After successfully completing Fieldwork/Internship and all other program requirements and coursework, candidates submit a portfolio demonstrating their competency based on the NASP Standards through LiveText and pay a fee to have the portfolio evaluated.
+After successfully completing Fieldwork/Internship and all other program requirements and all coursework have been graded, candidates submit a portfolio demonstrating their competency based on the NASP Standards through LiveText and pay a fee to have the portfolio evaluated.
 Portfolio requirements and directions are located on the SOE Services MyBrandman site.

 An exit interview is conducted by a faculty mentor at the end of the program to determine that the CTC and NASP Standards have been met.
 All coursework, non-coursework requirements, and the exit portfolio must be completed and passed prior to the exit interview.
 Candidates must fill out the exit interview application found on the SOE Services MyBrandman site prior to participating in an exit interview by a faculty mentor.